forthy42/net2o/wiki/squid-contracts.md

 To formalize a contract, Sources are written as S (timestamp), destinations as D (new timestamp + signature), obligations as O, assets as A, delta amounts as
 + or - (give or take), and numbers to select the correct source if unclear (the last source is always the active one).
+B is a shortcut for balancing an asset, and can be used instead of the last value on that asset type.
+Also, previously used assets can be selected by number.

 All sources specify the date of the source state, so that a contract can be performed only once — the destination date must be later than the source date.